 ESG progress so far in China

 Late last year, the Ministry of Ecology and Environment revealed new regulations on environmental disclosures, which came into effect on 8 February, 2022.
 The regulations feature rules and guidelines for implementing proposals to reforms announced last year including a 5-year roadmap that makes it compulsory for Chinese companies to disclose environmental information.
 With the new rules and reforms, companies now have a practical guidance to follow.

-China further made advancements towards corporate ESG disclosure standards in May, 2022 when a new set of guidelines for enterprise ESG disclosures were released.
+China further made advancements toward corporate ESG disclosure standards in May 2022 when a new set of guidelines for enterprise ESG disclosures were released.
 Developed by a public-private collaboration between the State’s China Enterprise Reform and Development Society (CERDS) and China’s biggest companies, the ESG disclosure standard provides a glimpse of what mandatory disclosures might eventually look like.

 What reforms does China need?

 Despite its recent wins, experts are of the opinion that a lot can still be done to catch up to global peers on ESG Reform reporting.
 One of them is the nature of the guidance, which makes compliance voluntary.
 Although compliance means businesses can seek international funding, it is still uncertain how widely the guidelines will be adopted by Chinese businesses.
 Reforms that make ESG requirements mandatory can help speed up the implementation of the standards by companies.
 Nonetheless, voluntary disclosure is a good move.

 According to the China Asset Management Institutions Climate Performance Report (2022), 15 asset managers reveal that there is a low willingness to engage in ESG reporting.
 Not only were the companies reluctant to disclose their climate impact information, but it also revealed that none had any long-term climate goals.